906 total views, 3 views today

 - It corrects your spelling mistakes

-- It tells you about the words repetition
+- It tells you about the repetition of the words

 So start using it.